Zendesk's own messaging functionality allows you to deliver rich, modern, and automated conversation experiences on your website and mobile apps.

 - Evaluate your account.
 Use our checklist to determine whether your account is in good shape for migrating to messaging.
 See Evaluating your account for migration from live chat to messaging.

 - Compare messaging and live chat.
-Messaging and Chat share many of the same capabilities.
-However, some messaging features are still in development.
-For a complete assessment of feature parity, see Messaging vs. live chat: Which is right for you?.
+Messaging and Zendesk Chat share many of the same capabilities, and messaging offers features that aren’t available in Zendesk Chat.
+For a complete assessment of feature parity, see Why migrating from live chat to messaging is the right choice.

 - Review how messaging impacts your functionality.
-Because messaging is enabled at the account level, your account is impacted in a number of areas, including the Web Widget (Classic), mobile SDKs, bots, and Agent Workspace.
-See How enabling messaging changes your account.
+Activating messaging can impact features across your account, including the Web Widget, mobile SDKs, automated conversations, and Agent Workspace.
+See Understanding how activating messaging changes your account.

 Preparing for migration